GSA/idmanagement.gov/_arch/pacsguide.md

 ## Characteristics
-In May 2019, the Office of Management and Budget (OMB) released memorandum [M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}, _Enabling Mission Delivery through Improved Identity, Credential, and Access
+In May 2019, the Office of Management and Budget (OMB) released memorandum [M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, _Enabling Mission Delivery through Improved Identity, Credential, and Access
 Management_.
-Related to PACS, M-19-17 rescinded memorandum [M-11-11](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-11.pdf){:target="_blank"}{:rel="noopener noreferrer"}, _Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 – Policy for a Common Identification Standard for Federal Employees and Contractors_.
-The updated guidance adds further specificity to require the use of PIV credentials for physical access to federal facilities, implemented per _[The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard](https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf){:target="_blank"}{:rel="noopener noreferrer"}_ and NIST [SP 800-116, Revision 1](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target="_blank"}{:rel="noopener noreferrer"}, _ Guidelines for the Use of PIV Credentials in Facility Access_.
+Related to PACS, M-19-17 rescinded memorandum [M-11-11](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-11.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, _Continued Implementation of Homeland Security Presidential Directive (HSPD) 12 – Policy for a Common Identification Standard for Federal Employees and Contractors_.
+The updated guidance adds further specificity to require the use of PIV credentials for physical access to federal facilities, implemented per _[The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard](https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}_ and NIST [SP 800-116, Revision 1](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, _ Guidelines for the Use of PIV Credentials in Facility Access_.

 Characteristics of NIST SP 800-116, Revision 1, compliant systems include, but are not limited to:
 - Use high-assurance credentials for electronic authentication of employees and contractors.
-- Use non-deprecated authentication mechanisms, as defined by [FIPS 201-3](https://csrc.nist.gov/publications/detail/fips/201/3/final){:target="_blank"}{:rel="noopener noreferrer"}.
+- Use non-deprecated authentication mechanisms, as defined by [FIPS 201-3](https://csrc.nist.gov/publications/detail/fips/201/3/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - Validate the status and authenticity of credentials.
 - Interoperate with PIV credentials issued by other agencies.
 - Use components listed on the GSA FIPS 201 Approved Products List (APL).